OUR CONSERVATION & SUSTAINABILITY REPORT

 I do not sell rare or endangered animals of any kind and have a strict criteria for what I offer in my shop.
 I will not sell preserved mammals, reptiles or amphibians that have become popular recently on EBAY, ETSY and brick-and-mortar oddities stores.
 There is overwhelming evidence most of these creatures are taken illegally from the wild.
 For example, the phrase “ethically sourced” appears on many listings of dead bats for sale but almost all are illegally taken from the wild.
 Be careful of stores that sell these items and make such claims.

 WHAT SPECIMENS WE DO SELL:

-Ethically sourced museum quality specimens that come form butterfly farms, insect ranches or independent breeders.
+Ethically sourced museum quality specimens that come from butterfly farms, insect ranches or independent breeders.
 Learn more about this at bottom of page.
 We are licensed with US Fish & Wildlife Service and comply with all US and International Import/Export Laws.